Bus 601 – Leyland National

 Bus 361 – Leyland Tiger

 Launceston City Council Tramways (LMT) ordered 4 Leyland Tiger OPS1s in 1946 for expansion of services on existing routes.
 Number 61 as it was then known, entered service in March 1947 , just in time to assist with the changeover from trams to motor buses of the Trevallyn route.
 When the Metropolitan Transport Trust (MTT) took over operations in July 1955, number 61 became 361 and was repainted into the standard Hobart colour scheme of Green and light Yellow.
 Retired in 1967, 361 was sold to the Hobart City Council where it was used as a mobile meal room until April 1976 when it was sold to the museum for $1.
 Unfortunately, the society had no undercover storage for 361 for the next 10 years or so, during which time its timber frame body deteriorated.
-However, it remains operational and retaining a lot of its bus features which will enable restoration to proceed effectively when the skills of a carpenter/joiner/coach builder can be dedicated for its restoration.
+The bus is currently undergoing restoration.

 Click on the link to see Bus 361 being operated for the first time in over 10 years here.